mamitech/datadog-laravel-metric/README.md

 #### 'global_tags'

 Tags that you want to include everywhere every time sending metric from your app.
+Formatted as array with key-value.

 #### 'metric_prefix'